-Foreign nationals, with the exception of media crews, no longer need permission from the Sri Lankan Ministry of Defence before travelling to the northern districts of Jaffna, Kilinochchi, Mannar, Mullaittivu and Vavuniya.
-Military activities are ongoing and you should obey orders from the security forces and signs warning of the danger from land-mines.
+Military activities are ongoing.
+You should obey orders from the security forces and signs warning of the danger from land-mines.
 See Local travel - North

 There is an underlying threat from terrorism.
 See Terrorism

-Most visits to Sri Lanka are trouble-free, but you should be aware of the risk of credit card fraud, road accidents, drownings and dengue fever which is transmitted by mosquito bites.
+Most visits to Sri Lanka are trouble-free, but you should be aware of the risk of credit card fraud, road accidents, drownings due to dangerous tides and dengue fever which is transmitted by mosquito bites.

 Sri Lanka can be affected by severe weather like tropical cyclones and monsoon rains.
+Check local advice before setting out.
 See Natural disasters

 Take out comprehensive travel and medical insurance before you travel.